zbcoding/solidity-string-utils/README.md

 ## Gas Optimization Notes

-[Solidity String Utils Gas Measurements](https://github.com/dk1a/solidity-stringutils-gas) note that the original Arachnid implementation was designed before Solidity 0.8.0, and doesn't use unchecked code blocks to significantly reduce gas costs.
+[Solidity String Utils Gas Measurements](https://github.com/dk1a/solidity-stringutils-gas) note that the original [Arachnid implementation](https://github.com/Arachnid/solidity-stringutils)was designed before Solidity 0.8.0, and doesn't use code in unchecked blocks to significantly reduce gas costs.

 Standard forge gas snapshots don't capture string/bytes function efficiency well—they're not suited for internal functions with dynamic inputs where gas varies significantly (e.g., finding an item at index 0 vs index 500 in a 1000-byte string).